lando/lando/docs/config/node.md

 You can also use the `globals` key if you need to install any [global node dependenices](https://docs.npmjs.com/cli/install).
 This follows the same syntax as your normal [`package.json`](https://docs.npmjs.com/files/package.json) except written as YAML instead of JSON.

 ::: tip Use package.json if you can!
-While there are some legitimate use cases to globally install a node dependency it is almost always preferred to install using your applications normal `package.json` and then running either `lando npm` or `lando yarn` or alternatively setting up a [build step](./../config/services.md#build-steps) that will automatically run before your app starts up.
+While there are some legitimate use cases to globally install a node dependency, it is almost always preferred to install using your applications normal `package.json` and then running either `lando npm` or `lando yarn` or alternatively setting up a [build step](./../config/services.md#build-steps) that will automatically run before your app starts up.

 Note that both `lando yarn` and `lando npm` are not provided out of the box by the `node` service and need to be manually added by configuring your app's [tooling](./../config/tooling.md).
 :::

-Here is an example of globally installing the `latest` `gulp-cli`.
+An example of globally installing the `latest` `gulp-cli` is shown below:

 ```yaml
 services: